Braun Logo

 Braun LogoBraun Logo PNG

 The Braun logo is concise and smooth.
-It demonstrates a combination of progressive ideas with perfect design, pointing to the impeccable performance of the devices thanks to a well-thought-out structure.
+It demonstrates a combination of progressive ideas and perfect design, highlighting the devices’ impeccable performance thanks to a well-thought-out structure.

 Braun: Brand overview